Fishing row: PM fears breach of EU-UK trade agreement

 Mr Johnson said: "British fishermen should be confident in going about their lawful business and they should be encouraged to continue fishing in accordance with the [EU-UK trade] agreement.

 "France is one of our oldest, closest allies and friends.
-The ties that bind us together are far stronger than the turbulence that currently exists in the relationship," he said.
+The ties that bind us together are far stronger than the turbulence that currently exists in the relationship," he told journalists on Friday evening.

-France was angered by a decision from the UK and Jersey last month to deny fishing licences to dozens of French boats to access British waters, and argued that this breached the Brexit deal.
+France was angered by a decision from the UK and Jersey last month to deny licences for French boats to fish in UK waters.
+It argued that this was a breach of the Brexit deal.

-The country has warned it would block British boats from landing their catches in some French ports next week and tighten checks on UK boats and trucks if the dispute over fishing licences was not resolved by 2 November.
+The country then warned it would block British boats from landing their catches in some French ports next week and tighten checks on UK boats and trucks if the dispute was not resolved by Tuesday.

+On Friday morning, Environment Secretary George Eustice said if necessary the UK would respond in turn, saying "two can play at that game".

+The government also said it was considering launching "dispute settlement proceedings" with the EU if France goes ahead with the "unjustified measures".